ryanardo/tutorial-webpack-demo/README.md

 	* installs the webpack module into the project directory.

 # PART 2.
 Import dependencies using NPM
-* use 'npm install' statements to install npm package dependencies into your project directory.
+* use 'npm install' statements to install npm package dependencies for your code into your project directory.

 # PART 3.
 HTML 'script' tags consolidation
 * Create a JS file to hold all your webpack dependencies.